fernandonevarez/assignment_boilerplate/README.md

 # assignment_boilerplate

-This is a boilerplate layout for all CSE205 assignments to allow for MacOS users to use test cases in vscode
+This is a boilerplate layout for CSE205 assignments to allow for MacOS users to use test cases in vscode

+Special thanks to ==Ryan Woo== for setting everything up, this is a simply template for students to use based off of ==HIS== code

 ## Directions to set up test cases in vsode for MacOS users in VsCode